epinnock/companycam-camera/README.md

 ### Scanner functionality

 The scanner's functionality is in the repo `companycam-docscan`.
-At the moment, the correct workflow to modify the scanner is to checkout that repo, modify the files there, and copy the files in `lib/src` to both the Android and iOS native folders of `companycam-camera`.
+At the moment, the correct workflow to modify the scanner is to clone that repo, modify the files there, and copy the files in `lib/src` to both the Android and iOS native folders of `companycam-camera`.
+In other words, don't modify the docscan files in `companycam-camera`, because they are duplicated for Android and iOS and will get out of sync that way.